ansys/abbreviations/README.md

 Graphical user interface: The system of interactive visual components that computer software provides for interacting with it.
 Such visual components include windows, buttons, menus, and icons.

 **HTTP**

-Hypertext transfer protocol: A protocol for securing the communication between a browser and a web server.
-HTTP is the foundation of any internet data exchange.

-**HTTP**